rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 the beginning.
 Yes, IDEs *help* the student but that's because the student really needs help with the massive language structure.

-Learning computing using a language a REPL makes it easy to experiment with small bits of code, see the results immediately and see the result of errors.
-I suspect that's why BASIC was successful back in the dawn of personal computing.
-Besides being just about the only language available!
+Learning computing using a language with a REPL makes it easy to experiment with small bits of code, see the results immediately and see the result of errors.
+I suspect that's why BASIC was successful back in the dawn of personal computing, besides being just about the only language available.

 It's better to start simple and progress into more complicated things later.
 Start with procedural programming, learn about loops, functions and all that.